Jeunese/jeunese.github.io/docs/ux-writing.md

 1. **Design.** As a design exercise, the optimal level of UX writer involvement in product design is at the beginning.
 This way, the UI can be designed as a unified source of information from the beginning of the design process, rather than having a UX writer come in at the end to fix surface-level issues with UI text.

-1. **Review.** UX writers should check that the UX copy fulfils user needs and represents the intended tone of voice.
+1. **Review.** UX writers should check that the UX copy fulfils user needs with intended tone of voice.
 You can also seek insight from user research if it's needed and a viable option.

 ## General guidance